dnjoe96/dnjoe96/README.md

 ### Hi there 👋 I am Joe!

 ### About me
-I am really passionate about solving problems.
-This can be expanded to technical and non-technical, personal or business.
-Currently taking a project-based approach to master problem solving as a Software Engineer
+I am very inquisitive and always know love to know how things work, and why they exist.
+I fancy having an understanding of a broad range of fields and ideas.
+I love to solve programs and build things -  this is natural for someone who likes to understand how things work and seeks to apply that knowledge.
+While I fancy the allures of the Front-End of web technology, I am more into the backend - from code to API interface to Database and deployment platform.

-- I’m am enthusiatic about joining the DevOps community
+- I’m am enthusiatic joining cloud communities
 - I am an Iron man fan
 - Fun fact: My favourite super power is teleportation :)